 Yes, inflammation is the body’s way of protecting itself but when this inflammation becomes chronic, the body begins to suffer as it triggers the formation of many chronic diseases, such as cancer and heart disease.

-Moreover, chronic inflammation can also increase insulin resistance which in turn interferes with feelings of hunger, which then causes one to overeat, leading to weight gain.
+In addition, chronic inflammation can also increase insulin resistance, which in turn interferes with feelings of hunger, which then causes one to overeat, leading to weight gain.

 There are many ways to control inflammation, and one way would be to munch on some dark chocolate.
 This is because dark chocolate is rich in flavanols and these compounds contain anti-inflammatory properties(1).